aboutcode-org/scancode.io/docs/installation.rst

 ^^^^^^^^^^

 The first step is to download and **install Docker on your platform**.
-Refer to the following Docker documentation and choose the best installation path for you: `Get Docker <https://docs.docker.com/get-docker/>`_.
+Refer to Docker documentation and choose the best installation path for your system: `Get Docker <https://docs.docker.com/get-docker/>`_.

 Build the Image
 ^^^^^^^^^^^^^^^